ifly6/WA-Authorboards/README.md

 ## Licence ##

-nswadb is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).